pydio/pydio-doc-admin-guide/2_getting_started/2_8_system_logs.md

 #### Logs located on your webserver

 You can also look at the logs from your server, they are located in `~/.config/pydio/cells/logs`.

-#### [ED] Audit logs

-On the **Enterprise Edition** you have an audit log, an audit log stores every single event/detail allowing you to retrace them if the need arise.
-For example if you have a security breach it will allow you to retrace the events bacl to when the breach happened and see what was compromised.

-It's is located in the logs folder `~/.config/pydio/cells/logs` filed under the name `audit.log`.